vrhaynes/cns-roadmap/README.md

-# cns-roadmap
+# Computational Neuroscience Roadmap
-Essential learning content and resources for computational neuroscience and neuroinformatics
+Basic learning content and resources for computational neuroscience and neuroinformatics